paulRbr/generator-webapp-rjs/readme.md

 * Built-in preview server with LiveReload
 * Automagically compile CoffeeScript & Compass
 * Automagically lint your scripts
-* Automagically wire up your Bower components.
-Supported both [with](https://github.com/yeoman/grunt-bower-requirejs) and [without](https://github.com/stephenplusplus/grunt-bower-install) (new) RequireJS.
+* Automagically wire up your Bower components inside your RequireJS config.
+* Automagically trace dependencies with RequireJS.
 * Awesome Image Optimization (via OptiPNG, pngquant, jpegtran and gifsicle)
 * Mocha Unit Testing with PhantomJS
-* Optional - RequireJS
 * Optional - Twitter Bootstrap for SASS
 * Optional - Leaner Modernizr builds (new)

-For more information on what `generator-webapp` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-webapp/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-webapp-rjs` can do for you, take a look at the [Grunt tasks](https://github.com/geniusweb/generator-webapp-rjs/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started

-- Install: `npm install -g generator-webapp`
+- Install: `npm install -g generator-webapp-rjs`
-- Run: `yo webapp`
+- Run: `yo webapp-rjs`
 - Run `grunt` for building and `grunt server` for preview